Wichita Business Pulse tracks local economic, hiring, and financing signals for entrepreneurs and small-business owners.

 • Minor renovations filed for two restaurant spaces in West Wichita

-• One new commercial build-out approved near Greenwich Rd.
+• One commercial build-out approved near Greenwich Rd (delayed delivery timeline).

 Flat lay of hand lettering on sketchbook with art tools on wooden desk